-Though we have only really started to begin to understand what it is, the phenomenon has been pondered for millennia.
+Though we have only really started to understand what it is, the phenomenon has been pondered for millennia.

 Greek philosophers, for example, once thought that the planets and stars were parts of the realm of the gods.
 By their estimation, they were subject to what they called "natural motion".

-While they didn't develop the concept much beyond that, it would remain as the predominant idea in western thought until the work of Galileo and Brahe in the 16th Century.
+While they didn't develop the concept much beyond that, their explanation would remain predominant in western thought until the work of Galileo and Brahe in the 16th Century.

-Their work would help spark a revolution in our understanding of gravity, leading eventually to Isaac Newton.
+Their work would help spark a revolution in our understanding of gravity, and would profoundly influence the work of Isaac Newton.

 Gravity, as Newton posited, is the force that keeps the Earth in orbit around the Sun.
 As you may remember from your days in school, gravity tends to be defined as: